PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ### 1. Getting Started

-Open directory `work` in a file manager and open a terminal at the directory.
+Open directory `work` in a file manager and open a terminal in the directory.
 You can do it from the context menu entry `Open in Terminal` or `Action → Open Terminal Here`.

 - #### Create a new icon

     Create a new icon from the provided template using the script `tools/work/new-icons.sh`.
 For all new icons, **please stick to using the template**.
-This is because the template already has some needed objects, like a CSS stylesheet.
+It is necessary because the template already has some needed objects, like a CSS stylesheet.

     ```
     # For example